imzqqq/chat/website/spec/content/client-server-api/_index.md

 }
 ```

-As with [token-based]() interactive login, the `token` must encode the
+The `token` must encode the user ID, since there is no other identifying
-user ID.
+data in the request.
 In the case that the token is not valid, the homeserver must
 respond with `403 Forbidden` and an error code of `M_FORBIDDEN`.

 If the homeserver advertises `m.login.sso` as a viable flow, and the